erebe/wstunnel/README.md

 * Support for tls/https server with certificates auto-reload (with embedded self-signed certificate, or your own)
 * Support of mTLS with certificates auto-reload - [documentation here](https://github.com/erebe/wstunnel/blob/main/docs/using_mtls.md)
 * Support IPv6
-* Support for Websocket and HTTP2 as transport protocol (websocket is more performant)
+* Support for Websocket, HTTP2 and WebTransport as transport protocol (websocket is more performant)
 * **Standalone binaries** (so just cp it where you want) [here](https://github.com/erebe/wstunnel/releases)

 ## Sponsors <a name="sponsors"></a>